ku-plrg-classroom/docs/cose212/tifae/README.md

 performs the following three steps:

 1. It parses the given string into an expression.
 1. It checks the type of the expression with the empty type environment and the empty solution using the `typeCheck` function.
-1. It converts the final type into a polymorphic type.
+1. It converts the final type into a type scheme.
 1. It evaluates the expression with the empty environment using the `interp` function